buithien5790646-hash/WebMCP/README.md

 ### 2. Connect
 1. Open VS Code.
 The status bar at the bottom right will show `WebMCP: <Port>` (e.g., `34567`), indicating the service is ready.
-2. Click the status bar icon and select the AI platform you want to use (e.g., `Open DeepSeek`).
+2. Click the status bar icon and select the AI platform you want to use (e.g., `Open Gemini`).
 3. The browser will open a bridge page, perform an **Automatic Handshake**, and then redirect to the AI page.
 4. **Connected!** The browser extension icon will turn green (`ON`).